jupyterhub/systemdspawner/README.md

 does not entirely work in the normal case for Jupyter Notebooks, since CPU scheduling happens on a per-process level, rather than per-user.
-This means a user running 100 processes has 100x more access to the CPU than a user running
-1. This is far from an ideal situation.
+This means a user running 100 processes has 100x more access to the CPU than a user running one.
+This is far from an ideal situation.

 Since each user's notebook server runs in its own Systemd Service, this problem is mitigated - all the processes spawned from a user's notebook server are run